oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab4-full-transportable/full-transportable.md

 ### Important ###

 - If you use the copy functionality in this lab, make sure you open the Lab instructions INSIDE the client image
-    - When copied outside of the client image, additional *returns* can be placed between the lines, which makes the command fail
+    - When copied from outside the client image but pasted into the client image, additional *returns* can be placed between the lines, which makes the command fail

 ### Prerequisites ###

-- You have access to the Upgrade to 23ai Hands-on-Lab client image
+- You have access to the Upgrade to 26ai Hands-on-Lab client image
-- A new 23ai database has been created in this image
+- A new Oracle AI Database 26ai database has been created in this image
 - All databases in the image are running

 When in doubt or need to start the databases use the following steps: